urodelus/urocoin/Protocole.md

 * A block cannot have two certifications from a same `PUBKEY_FROM`, unless it is block#0.
 * A block cannot have two identical certifications (same `PUBKEY_FROM` and same `PUBKEY_TO` for the two certifications)
-* A block cannot have certifications for public keys present in either `Excluded` or `Leavers` fields.
+* A block cannot have certifications for Clé publiques present in either `Excluded` or `Leavers` fields.

 ##### Transactions